 Over the past twenty years, I have used and practiced a large number of languages, libraries and other tools.
-Here is a short list that I particularly like:
+Here is a list that I particularly like:

 Center of Microelectronics George Charpak, Gardanne